genesiscommunitysuccess/docs/docs/04_web/02_web-components/01_form/13_text-area.md

 }
 ```

-2. Use the `sync` function to insert the value from the component into the variable `text_field`:
+2. Use the `sync` function to insert the value from the component into the variable `text_area`:

 ```typescript tile="Example 4" {1,4}
 import {sync} from '@genesislcap/foundation-utils';